-However, Garmin has taken the opportunity to make “official” (to call it some way) some of the features that they've been adding lately through updates in recent months and that had already arrived in both the beta and the final release versions.
+However, Garmin has taken the opportunity to make "official" (so to speak) some of the features that it has been adding lately through updates in recent months and that had already arrived in both the beta and the official version.

 - Power Glass that enables solar charging on theFenix 6S Solar andFenix 6 Solar .
 Remember that there are Solar versions of both normal and Pro (which include maps and music playback).

 - Garmin Fenix 6S Pro Solar battery life: In use as a smart watch, it goes from 9 days on the Fenix 6S Pro to 10.5 days (an additional day and a half).
 With use of GPS up to 28 hours in the Solar, compared to 25 hours on the non-Solar.

 - Garmin Fenix 6 Pro Solar battery life: In use as a smart watch, it goes from 14 days on the Fenix 6 Pro to 16 days (two additional days).
 With use of GPS up to 40 hours in the Solar, compared to 36 hours on the non-Solar version (4 additional hours).

 - New sport profile to track surf by individual waves.

 - Sport profiles for indoor climbing and bouldering .

 - MTB metrics, with Grit and Flow

 - New altitude acclimatization widget considering elevation, acclimated elevation, oxygen saturation, heart rate and respiration rate.